 - Advisory body on planning applications for the Parish, both residential and commercial

-- Stantonbury Parish Newsletter delivered to nearly 5000 homes four times a year
+- Stantonbury Parish Newsletter delivered to nearly 5000 homes three times a year

 - Grants to local community groups and other organisations